 Finally, scoop into coconut bowls, sprinkle with nutritional yeast and enjoy with a side of olives and warm, toasty bread.

-Besides being so flavorful, this recipe makes a huge pot of Ultimate Comfort Vegan Macaroni.
+Besides being so flavorful, this recipe makes a huge pot of Tomato Macaroni and Cheese.
 If you have a big family, it's the perfect recipe to try.
 If you're like me and just cooking for yourself and your partner, you'll have left overs for a couple of days.
 I like to divide the entire pot into single-serving containers and heat it up as I get hungry.

 This vegan macaroni is: